Adam-/runelite-plugins/README.md

 </div>

 ## Data Storage
-Data is stored at `~/.runelite/raid-data-tracker/USERNAME/cox/raid_tracker_data.log` where `USERNAME` is your account's login name (or email address).
+Data is stored at `~/.runelite/raid-data-tracker/USERNAME/RAID/raid_tracker_data.log` where `USERNAME` is your account's login name (or email address), and `RAID` is either cox or tob.

 ## Bugs & Problems
 If you find any bugs or problems, feel free to add me on discord, and I'll accept you asap: baniraai#0996

 ## Changelog:

+### v1.3
+- Added Theatre of Blood to the plugin.
+- Now tracking the COX and TOB pets.
+- Duplicate purples/dusts/kits in one KC are now tracked.
+Previously only the last of each was tracked.
+- Elite clues now stack.
+- Fixed a bug where the "Last Week" up until the "Last Year" filters weren't showing anything.

 ### v1.2.2
 - Fixed a bug with the migrate function, where the wrong RaidTracker list was added to the new file.